WHAT IS GEMSTONE CLARITY?

 VERY VERY SLIGHT (VVS) CLARITY

 Almost loupe clean Gemstone Clarity.
 There are slight inclusions that can only be seen with strong magnification.
 Within the VVS category, sometimes also called Eye Clean or EC, there are different grades too.
 It ranges from inclusions extremely difficult to see under 10x magnification to very difficult to see under the same magnification.
 Some dealers include Type 2 colored gemstones in this grade.
 Type 2 colored gemstones also have no visible inclusions to the naked eye, thus being eye clean and that is why they believe deserve to be here.
-In reality, an eye clean ruby (Type 2) would be classified as VS if a dealer is to stay true to the GIA’s definitions.
-When grading the clarity of a diamond, these types of inclusions are what a grader will find: Needles, pinpoints, internal clouds or graining that are only visible through the pavilion and are extremely difficult to see under a 10x magnification.
-These are called VVS1 If the same inclusions as a VVS1 are easier to see, I.E very difficult but not extremely difficult, they are called VVS2.
-Small surface reaching inclusions will also class a diamond in this grading.
-Inclusions such as a chip, cavity, feather, bruise, bearding or indented natural.
+In reality, an eye-clean ruby (Type 2) would be classified as VS if a dealer is to stay true to the GIA’s definitions.
+When grading the clarity of a diamond, these types of inclusions are what a grader will find: Needles, pinpoints, internal clouds, or grains that are only visible through the pavilion and are extremely difficult to see under a 10x magnification.
+These are called VVS1 If the same inclusions as a VVS1 are easier to see, I.E. very difficult but not extremely difficult, they are called VVS2.
+Small surface-reaching inclusions will also class a diamond in this grading.
+Inclusions such as a chip, cavity, feather, bruise, bearding, or indented natural.

 VERY SLIGHT (VS) CLARITY

-These are usually eye clean stones.
+These are usually eye-clean stones.
 They have slight inclusions visible to a trained eye or under magnification.
 Here is where a dealer would include Type 2 colored gemstones, assuming the dealer is correctly identifying the gemstones and classing them in the correct grade.
 Diamonds graded under VS contain minor inclusions ranging from difficult (VS-1) to fairly easy (VS-2) to see under a 10x magnification.
 There are different types of inclusions possible, but they must be very small in relation to the size of the stone in question.
-The typical inclusions found in VS grade diamonds are crystals, knots or distinct clouds, some minor surface reaching inclusions such as feathers or cavities.
+The typical inclusions found in VS grade diamonds are crystals, knots, or distinct clouds, and some minor surface-reaching inclusions such as feathers or cavities.
 There are also rare cases where a large VS gem contains eye-visible inclusions, as the grading is based on inclusions relative to the size of the gem.

 SLIGHT INCLUSION (SI) CLARITY

-These inclusions are noticeable and can be seen with a naked eye.
+These inclusions are noticeable and can be seen with the naked eye.
 This means they drop into a commercial quality.
 The inclusions are noticeable with a 10x magnification, but not always visible with the naked eye.
-However, next to fine jewelry, an SI stone will appear cloudier and have a dimmer shine than the better graded stone.
-In the SI grade you can find SI-1 and SI-2.
-SI-1 have less noticeable and fewer inclusions that their SI-2 siblings.
+However, next to fine jewelry, an SI stone will appear cloudier and have a dimmer shine than a better-graded stone.
+In the SI grade, you can find SI-1 and SI-2.
+SI-1 have less noticeable and fewer inclusions than their SI-2 siblings.
 The inclusions in both types tend to be medium in size and can be found anywhere on the stone, but they are normally more centered inclusions.
 The number of inclusions in both types is also variable.
 There is no rule saying it has to be one inclusion or several.
 Typically, it is one inclusion setting the grade rather than a variety of small ones.
-The most common inclusions in SI-1 gems are crystals (black or white), feathers, knots, needles, cavities or clouds, among others.
+The most common inclusions in SI-1 gems are crystals (black or white), feathers, knots, needles, cavities, or clouds, among others.
 In SI-2 these same inclusions are more noticeable or visible, either because of their size or quantity.
-SI diamonds are a good offer for consumers looking for a quality stone under a certain budget.
+SI diamonds are a good offer for consumers looking for quality stones under a certain budget.
 An SI diamond or colored gemstone can cost significantly less than the same gemstone with a VS grade.
 This means SI-1 graded stones are in high demand, as it allows buyers to focus on the other three C’s.

 INCLUSIONS (I) CLARITY

 These gems allow light to pass through but are not transparent.
 It is not only the color of the stone that causes translucency.
-There are stones that are naturally translucent, but in the case of the grade scale this refers to stones that have such a high number of inclusions or blemishes that are highly visible they stop the light from passing through the stone.
+There are stones that are naturally translucent, but in the case of the grade scale, this refers to stones that have such a high number of inclusions or blemishes that are highly visible they stop the light from passing through the stone.
 Emeralds are naturally a Type 3 colored gemstone.
 That means they are naturally blemished and flawed.
-If you were to compare two stones, one being a higher quality stone with less inclusions and the other being highly flawed, you will see a visible difference in brilliance.
+If you were to compare two stones, one being a higher quality stone with fewer inclusions and the other being highly flawed, you will see a visible difference in brilliance.
 That means how each stone shines as light passes through.
-The high quality stone will be brighter and more attractive, while the lower quality stone will appear dull.
-That is what translucent means in terms of grading a gemstones clarity.
+The high-quality stone will be brighter and more attractive, while the lower-quality stone will appear dull.
+That is what translucent means in terms of grading the clarity of a gemstone.